-Existence of an enzyme may suggest that the organism has a pathway with a reaction that is catalysed by the enzyme.
-On the other hand, a pathway is unlikely used by the organism if it lacks an enzyme that would be needed by a reaction of the pathway.
-An initial reconstruction of the metabolic network can be done by binding the genes to their substrates and end products.
+Existence of an enzyme coding gene may suggest that the organism has a pathway with a reaction that is catalysed by the enzyme.
+On the other hand, a metabolic pathway known from another organism is unlikely used by the bacterium if it lacks an enzyme that would be needed by a reaction of the pathway.
+An initial reconstruction of the metabolic network can be done by simply binding enzymes to their substrates and end products.
+The initial model can be compared against the known and expected pathways to see if there are some interesting alterations or missing reactions.
+KEGG [Kan06] is one of the most famous databases for known biological pathways.